cloudfoundry/cf-networking-release/docs/known-issues.md

   policy system.
 Direct addressing of other containers (without going through the gorouter) on the underlay is not supported and may result in undefined behavior.

-- ### CIDR blocks other than /16
-  It is possible to configure the CIDR block for containers to be something other than the default of /16.
-This hasn't been tested.
-  We don't know what happens.
-Good luck.

 - ### Blue/Green deploys of apps must reconfigure policies
   Following the instructions